Calcium oxide: Weapon

-In 80 BC, the Roman general Sertorius deployed choking clouds of caustic lime powder to defeat the Characitani of Hispania, who had taken refuge in inaccessible caves.
-A similar dust was used in China to quell an armed peasant revolt in 178 AD, when lime chariots equipped with bellows blew limestone powder into the crowds.

 Quicklime is also thought to have been a component of Greek fire.
 Upon contact with water, quicklime would increase its temperature above 150 C and ignite the fuel.

 David Hume, in his History of England, recounts that early in the reign of Henry III, the English Navy destroyed an invading French fleet by blinding the enemy fleet with quicklime.
 Quicklime may have been used in medieval naval warfare – up to the use of "lime-mortars" to throw it at the enemy ships.

 Substitutes

 Limestone is a substitute for lime in many applications, which include agriculture, fluxing, and sulfur removal.
 Limestone, which contains less reactive material, is slower to react and may have other disadvantages compared with lime, depending on the application; however, limestone is considerably less expensive than lime.
 Calcined gypsum is an alternative material in industrial plasters and mortars.
 Cement, cement kiln dust, fly ash, and lime kiln dust are potential substitutes for some construction uses of lime.
 Magnesium hydroxide is a substitute for lime in pH control, and magnesium oxide is a substitute for dolomitic lime as a flux in steelmaking.